WieFel/LyricsGenreClassification/README.md

 - Number of steps: 20.000
 - 2 layers of 32 and 64 neurons

-The model achieved an average accuracy of 74% using 5-Fold cross-validation.
+The model achieved an average test-accuracy of 74% using 5-Fold cross-validation.

 ## Prediction
 In the end, one should be able to make actual predictions with the created model.
 Therefore we stored the final model